Like every great attic, there's a lot to explore and learn here - plus a few surprises

 - Try your best to cross the Gravity Room, tilted at a 25° angle to the floor and sending conflicting messages to your brain.
 Two twisty slides take you back down to the ground floor.

-- Create a puppet show with our extensive puppet collection through Animateering, a virtual world capturing dozens of puppets that you can move, jump and spin, and change the scenery and music.
+- Create a puppet show with our extensive puppet collection through Animateering, a virtual world capturing dozens of puppets that mimic you through a Kinect system as you move, jump and spin, and change the scenery and music.
 Created in collaboration with Carnegie Mellon University's Entertainment Technology Center.

 - Sort balls by color using a big turning wheel with Color Bouncer